molssi-seamm/seamm_geometric/docs/index.rst

     .. grid-item-card:: API Reference
       :margin: 0 3 0 0

-      How to use the API of SEAMM-ASE.
+      How to use the API of SEAMM-geomeTRIC.

       .. button-link:: ./api.html
          :color: primary